vineethkumarv/sv-wiki/Control-Flow.md

 ![Untitled Diagram-Page-4 drawio (3)](https://user-images.githubusercontent.com/110447788/188300409-2097d70f-2fc7-4105-9a32-d4fc9c24c9af.png)

-In the above output, continue statement is used inside the loop.
+In the above output, the continue statement is used inside the loop.
 The output shows the value for iterations 0 & 1 and for iteration 2  continue statement is encountered and displays "Calling continue" and after this jumps to the next iteration immediately and prints the value for iterations 3 & 4

 **lab link** https://github.com/piyushagrawal4578/control-flow/blob/main/continue/continue.sv